superfluid-finance/superfluid-sentinel/README.md

 ```
 The following configuration items are required and don't have default values:
 * HTTP_RPC_NODE (cmdline argument: -H)
-* WS_RPC_NODE (cmdline argument: -W)
+* PRIVATE_KEY (cmdline argument: -k) or MNEMONIC (cmdline argument: -m)

+In order to associate a sentinel instance with a PIC account, set the PIC env variable (cmdline argument: --pic).

-Check the example file for additional configuration items and their documentatoin.
+Check the example file for additional configuration items and their documentation.

-The configuration can be provided via cmdline args, via env variables and via `.env` file (with this order of precedence).
+The configuration can be provided via cmdline args, via env variables and/or via `.env` file (with this order of precedence).

 For persistent operation in the background, you can use the provided systemd unit template.
 ```